Rural utility lines sag to close to the ground following an ice storm. Broken and Shorted Lines Cause Widespread Power Outages

 Battery Warmers

 Batteries produce electricity through a chemical reaction.
-The strength of that reaction is partially dependent on the temperature of the battery.
-As temperatures fall, the amount of current the battery is capable of producing declines.
+The strength of that reaction depends partially on the temperature of the battery.
+As temperatures fall, the amount of current the battery can produce declines.

 In cold weather climates—and that means anywhere the temperature drops below 32 degrees Fahrenheit—a battery warmer is the most basic cold weather accessory you can purchase.
 A thermostat automatically senses when the battery temperature drops below a set temperature and turns on the warmer to keep it warm.